-To gain support from our directors and supervisors to help promote and participate in our wellness objectives with our employees and obtain budget approval for the program from our Board of Directors.
+SSPRD: We worked to gain support from our directors and supervisors to help promote and participate in our wellness objectives with our employees and obtain budget approval for the program from our Board of Directors.

-Many of our employees are seasonal or part-time and do not have a company email.
+Additionally, many of our employees are seasonal or part-time and do not have a company email.
 Consequently, communication was a big hurdle to overcome, requiring the organization to create different avenues to reach some of our employees.

 HL: Does your health and safety program help give back to your community?